 Writing

 On AI in traditional industries.
-On tasks as the atomic unit of work.
+On the tasks that survive automation, and the ones that don't.
 On the humans who make it real.

 I used to make a deck in four hours.
 Now Claude does it in five minutes.
 The question is what to do with the other three hours and fifty-five minutes.
 Most people get it wrong.